-Congratulations to the high school State Finalists of the 2013 Siemens We Can Change the World Challenge!
-Click here to view the elementary and middle school Challenge Finalists.
+Congratulations to the high school National Finalists of the 2013 Siemens We Can Change the World Challenge!
+Click here to view the elementary and middle school National Finalists.

 Team Name Team Cahaba